Personal Strengths List: 30 Examples for Job Interviews

 When you are self-aware, you know how to manage your strengths and weaknesses in the workplace

 You are also mindful of the people around you and their workspace.
 This means you aren’t making loud phone calls at your desk when others are trying to concentrate.
-Or you’re not disrupting co-workers with off-subject conversations when they’re trying to concentrate.
+Or you’re not disrupting co-workers with off-subject conversations when they’re trying to focus.

 29. Fast Decision Maker